nytimes/public_api_specs/community/community_api_v3.md

 The Community API v3
 ====================

+NOTE: The Community API is deprecated.
+We are currently working on a new API to replace it.

 With the Community API, you can get user-generated NYTimes.com content.
 The current release includes article comments and readers' reviews of movies.
 (Other types of user-generated content will be available in a later version.)